 Registration of Marriage in Japan requires the couple to translate the documents into Japanese.
 In our case, my husband translated them.
 There’s a template that you can follow.
 Please click the highlighted words for the links of the templates.

-We finished the task for about two hours that day.
-My husband was asked to make some changes to the few details we tried to fill out beforehand and some clients have arrived so we took more or less two hours.
-There had nothing to be worried about.
-The process was simple.
-It’s not daunting.
-If you have questions though please feel free to contact me.
+We completed the task in about two hours that day.
+My husband had to make a few changes to some details we had filled out beforehand, and a few other clients arrived, so it took us more or less two hours.
+There was nothing to worry about; the process was straightforward and not daunting.
+If you have any questions, please feel free to contact me.
 Good luck with your process!

 Consulate Office of Japan in Cebu